 Disciplinary measures are warranted when students are not able to engage responsibly.
 Consequences for actions are intended to help develop responsible behavior in our students.
 Disciplinary action for inappropriate behavior may involve the following and could begin at any step depending on the severity of the behavior:

-• Student-Teacher conference
+- Student-Teacher conference

-Suspension

-• Parent-Teacher conference
+- Parent-Teacher conference

-• Probation

-- Student-Principal conference - Expulsion/Withdrawal
+- Student-Principal conference

-• Parent-Principal conference
+- Parent-Principal conference

+- Detention

+- Suspension

+- Probation

+- Expulsion/Withdrawal

-• Other (as determined by the Principal)
+- Other (as determined by the Principal)